seznam/ima/docs/server/performance.md

         allow: true
       },
       degradation: {
-        // Custom logic to determine when to serve SPA
+        // Optional: Custom logic to determine when to serve SPA
         isSPA: (event) => {
           const { req } = event;
-          // Your custom logic here
+          // Your custom logic here (e.g., based on server load, request type, etc.) return false;
-          return false;
         },

-        // Custom logic to determine when to serve SPA prefetch
+        // Optional: Custom logic to determine when to serve SPA prefetch
         isSPAPrefetch: (event) => {
           const { req } = event;
-          // Your custom logic here (e.g., based on request headers, time of day, etc.) return false;
+          // Your custom logic here (e.g., based on request headers, time of day, server metrics, etc.)
+          // Example: Enable based on CPU usage, request rate, or other runtime metrics
+          // When not defined, SPA prefetch will be enabled for all requests (subject to blacklist) return false;
         }
       }